 As a scholarship recruiter, Christian serves as an ambassador, cultivating & bridging relationships across a number of industries.
 As a proud convener of diversity, he's grounded in inclusion & optimism.
 At CG, he facilitates & integrates spaces for expression, creativity, and storytelling.
 He's also a passionate mentor, acapella vocal percussionist, and volleyball setter.
 Christian lives in Park Slope with his partner Nik & over 60 potted plants.

 As an educator in NYC, Angelo hopes to linguistically & culturally wrestle the “pluribus” out of “unum”.
-Moved on from spiritual spaces that weaponized faith to suppress (if not erase) identities, Angelo's here to assure our practices of community see, love & affirm all as equal in worth, without condition, because Christ has extended the same to us.
+Moved on from spiritual spaces that weaponized faith to suppress (if not erase) identities, Angelo's here to assure our practices of community see, love & affirm all as equal in worth, without condition, because God's extended the same to us.
 He's excited to help round out the corners of this Common Ground table as hearts grow toward room for all to sit.